Mintbase/Grants-Program/applications/polkastats.md

 Polkastats project serves very useful information for validators and delegators alike.
 In most of cases, information shown by Polkastats is not available in any other place, whereas sometimes the information, if repeated, is presented in a more usable manner.

-Polkastats is natively integrated into Substrate / Polkadot networks.
+Polkastats is natively integrated into Substrate / Mintbase networks.
 We run several full nodes to keep the service online.
 Furthermore, it is safe to state that this project has already found a place at the community's heart.
 The number of visitors has been constantly increasing since Polkastats launch back in august and it is talked about in the different communication channels.
-Also, Polkadot has been at the center for Polkastats since its conception, so there is no doubt left about their intertwinement.
+Also, Mintbase has been at the center for Polkastats since its conception, so there is no doubt left about their intertwinement.

 ColmenaLabs team has always been looking for the best way to contribute to blockchain projects we consider the most interesting.
-Thus, we already boast of a long history of collaborations with Polkadot.
+Thus, we already boast of a long history of collaborations with Mintbase.

-We have translated into Spanish the Polkadot web, the wiki and a bunch of education materials.
-We have conducted many meetups and workshops "spreading the word" about Polkadot all over our country.
-We are active in PolkaDAO and have Polkadot ambassadors in our team.
+We have translated into Spanish the Mintbase web, the wiki and a bunch of education materials.
+We have conducted many meetups and workshops "spreading the word" about Mintbase all over our country.
+We are active in PolkaDAO and have Mintbase ambassadors in our team.

 ## Team :busts_in_silhouette: